-Theatre Collingwood Receives Community Support To Continue Presenting Safely During The Pandemic
+Theatre Collingwood Receives Community Support to Continue Presenting Safely During the Pandemic

 Theatre Collingwood has received foundation funding in the first quarter of 2021 that will support their efforts to continue presenting theatrical entertainment this year to audiences in South Georgian Bay, and beyond.

-On behalf of the board of directors, the not-for-profit charitable organization extends a very big thank you to The Henning Foundation ($25,000), The Gord & Lu-Anne Demetrick Legacy Foundation ($1789.83) and to The Weider Foundation ($1000) for their renewed support of arts and culture in Collingwood.
+The not-for-profit charitable organization received funding from The Henning Foundation ($25,000), The Gord & Lu-Anne Demetrick Legacy Foundation ($1789.83) and to The Weider Foundation ($1000).
 These family foundations are the legacy of passionate individuals who served their community in many ways and who dedicated their time, talent and enthusiasm to Theatre Collingwood.

 "It's no secret that theatre companies worldwide have been hit hard by the pandemic.
 The basis of what we do is gather people together.
 More than ever, we need our supporters' help, and these donations have significant impact on our ability to maintain operations during the pandemic", says Erica Angus, Executive Director of Theatre Collingwood.